 The maximum award an applicant can receive from the Faculty International Travel program is $1,500.
-It should be noted that this is a competitive program and, on average, 2 awards are available annually in HES.
+This will be the last year to have this program and have the fund for two awards this year.
 It is expected that the total cost of the travel will be shared between the Home Department or Division and the Faculty International Travel grant funds.
 Support is available for lowest round trip airfare and other additional expenses related to the travel such as local transportation costs, hotel costs, and meals.
 Conference and registration fees are not covered by this program.

 FIT funding will not be provided for travel to conferences or other venues organized and/or offered exclusively by for-profit entities.
 Invitations for departmental presentations at international institutions alone are not sufficient for funding under the FIT program, but they may be included as part of a valid international travel request.

 - Tenured, tenure-track and ranked non-tenure track faculty in the College of Human Environmental Sciences.

 - Emeritus faculty can apply if they are currently employees of the University and will continue to be an employee for a minimum of one-year following the completion of a funded award.

 - There is a limit of one award to an individual within any 24-month period.
 An applicant can submit a new application for an event occurring 24 months after the previously awarded meeting, performance, or exhibition.

 - The travel must take place before December 31, 2019.